 Over the years, youth clubs were formed, a summer camp facility for members was built on Lake Minnetonka, scholarships granted, and more flexible service clubs established.
 Over much of that expansion, Frances Buell Olson served as National President for 45 years.
 Six inspirational women have held the position of National President over the Degree’s history.

 Several societies have merged into Degree of Honor over the years including two Minnesota-based fraternal benefit societies, the Polish White Eagle Association in 2001, and the Hibernian Life Insurance Fund of Minnesota.
-Degree of Honor’s leadership is proud of the next step it hopes to take in 2017 to continue to ensure the protection of its members for generations.
+Degree of Honor merged with Catholic Financial Life in 2017 to ensure the protection of its members for generations to come.